Secrets

 GitHubPackagesContext -> Deliver to GitHub Packages

 If you create a secret called GitHubPackagesContext, then AL-Go for GitHub will automagically deliver apps to this NuGet feed after every successful build.
-AL-Go for GitHub will also use this NuGet feed for dependency resolution when building apps, giving you automatic dependency resolution within all your apps.
+AL-Go for GitHub will also use this NuGet feed for dependency resolution when building apps, giving you automatic dependency resolution within all your repositories sharing this secret.